Home

 I won’t go into a lot of detail here, but I have two large parts organizers hanging on the wall over my workbench.
 Each organizer has 30 small drawers and nine large drawers and I use them for holding electronics parts (capacitors, relays, switches, transistors, etc.).
 Up until I started this project, it was hard to find parts and the way the drawers were divided into their constituent compartments wasted space, so I decided to stop half-assing them and re-do everything from scratch.

-The two parts organizers over my workbench.
-As of 10:00pm on 2024.09.02, I had almost completed re-doing the left one.
 This meant designing new drawers, from scratch, printing them on my trusty Bambu P1P, and replacing the factory-supplied drawers with the new ones.
 The design process did take a few hours to get just right, but the majority of the time spent comes from printing.
 If all goes well, I should be 100% complete with one of the two organizers today.

 I’m famous, or maybe infamous, for starting projects and not completing them.
 This will be the first project where I’ve implemented a encouragement and reminder system for getting it done.
 Basically, making notes to keep plugging away every day until it’s complete.
 I’ll have to see how it goes, and will report back.